phyuki/Challenge_2/README.md

 With Flyway framework, this application guarantees an evolution of database schemas in an automated and controlled way and promote application versioning during development.

 ### CRUD Implementation with Records
 Due to the ease and safety of using records within Java applications, it is possible to use records as DTOs to transfer data between layers.
-It was implemented to demonstrate expertise in the area due to the extra challenge.